The Back Channel

 American Diplomacy in a Disordered World

-A powerful case for the enduring value of diplomacy from one of America’s most distinguished statesmen.
+A powerful case for the enduring value of diplomacy from the Director of the CIA and one of America’s most distinguished statesmen.

 Over the course of more than three decades as an American diplomat, William J. Burns played a central role in the most consequential diplomatic episodes of his time—from the bloodless end of the Cold War to the collapse of relations with Putin’s Russia, from post–9/11 tumult in the Middle East to the secret nuclear talks with Iran.